Wanderers (novel): Synopsis

-The book focuses on several people whose lives are irrevocably impacted when a fifteen year old girl walks out of her farmhouse towards an unknown destination.
-She is joined by many others, none of whom respond to external stimuli and are seemingly impervious to any external dangers.
-Trying to stop them only results in the individual exploding, with their captor typically dying due to flying bone shards.
-The CDC is called upon to investigate the Walkers, many of whom are followed by their loved ones, dubbed "Shepherds" by the media, who also follow the Walkers and have dubbed them "the Flock".
-One of the characters is Benji Ray, a researcher who became disgraced after he falsified data in an attempt to stave off a potential epidemic due to unsanitary conditions in a major pork farm.
-While the CDC heads do not want him present, he was personally chosen by a high tech AI called Black Swan, which is used to predict and prevent future pandemics.
-Also watching the Walkers are extremists in the United States, who believe that the Flock is a harbinger of dark forces and a general threat to humanity, demanding that they be quarantined or destroyed.
-One in particular is Matthew Bird, a small town preacher who is swayed to condemn the Walkers by Ozark Stover, unaware that Stover is a white supremacist and drug lord.
+The book focuses on several people whose lives are irrevocably impacted when a fifteen year-old girl walks away from her farmhouse toward an unknown destination.
+She is soon joined by many others; these individuals do not respond to external stimuli and appear impervious to environmental dangers.
+Any attempt to stop them results in the walker exploding, typically killing the intercessor with flying bone shards.
+The CDC is called upon to investigate these "Walkers," who are followed by loved ones, dubbed "Shepherds" by the media; these followers refer to the group as "the Flock".

+One central character is Benji Ray, a researcher who was disgraced after falsifying data in an attempt to prevent an epidemic caused by unsanitary conditions at a major pork farm.
+Although the CDC leaderships opposes his involvement, he was personally recruited by "Black Swan," a high tech AI designed to predict and prevent future pandemics.
+Meanwhile, extremists in the United States, viewing the Flock as a harbinger of dark forces and a threat to humanity, demand that the group be quarantined or destroyed.
+Among them is Matthew Bird, a small-town preacher swayed to condemn the Walkers by Ozark Stover, unaware that Stover is a white supremacist and drug lord.